-All standard molds are produced by one or more straight-line forming operations from flat grids on a forming line.
-The maximum width is currently 3.0 m.
-Depending on the angle and basic shape, there are different geometric limits for the leg and web lengths.
-All geometries should therefore be agreed with solidian in advance.
-We use a bending roller diameter of 30 mm as standard; alternative bending rollers are available on request.
+All standard shapes are created by one or more straight-line deformations of flat grids on a forming machine.
+The maximum component width is 3.0 m.
+Depending on the bending angle and basic shape, there are different geometric limitations for leg and web lengths.
+Currently, L and U shapes can only be produced by machine within specified limits (see table below) upon consultation.

+We use a bending roll diameter of 30 mm as standard.
+Other bending roll diameters are available on request.
+Shapes outside the limit dimensions are produced using epoxy resin impregnation (xxE).